pategroup/bband_scripts/autofit/README.md

 Purpose
 -------
 This program is a brute-force triples fitter, primary for use with assigning unknown speices in broadband rotational spectra.
-The program flow is summarized as follows
+The program flow is summarized as follows:<br /><br />

-		a) Autofit takes in a 2-column linelist, the first column being frequencies and the second column being intensities.
+		1)) Autofit takes in a 2-column linelist, the first column being frequencies and the second column being intensities. <br />
-        b) An input of "guess" rotational constants and parameters (such as dipole moments) are made, and this input array is passed to SPCAT to predict transition intensities and frequencies.
+        2) An input of "guess" rotational constants and parameters (such as dipole moments) are made, and this input array is passed to SPCAT to predict transition intensities and frequencies.<br />
-        c) From the prediction output, three transitions (the fixed transition triple) are chosen to fit, ideally three transitions with sufficient linear independence (this is checked in-program after the triple is selected)
+        3) From the prediction output, three transitions (the fixed transition triple) are chosen to fit, ideally three transitions with sufficient linear independence (this is checked in-program after the triple is selected)<br />
-        d) An additional set of N user-chosen lines are also input, which in turn leads to each "triples" fit being an N+3 line fit;
+        4) An additional set of N user-chosen lines are also input, which in turn leads to each "triples" fit being an N+3 line fit;
-the use of these additional N lines are for the purpose of ranking the triples fits
+the use of these additional N lines are for the purpose of ranking the triples fits<br />
-        e) Autofit then checks every set of possible transitions within the input frequency error window with the N+3 rotational transition parameters, and outputs them as a sorted text file.
+        5) Autofit then checks every set of possible transitions within the input frequency error window with the N+3 rotational transition parameters, and outputs them as a sorted text file.<br />

 Requirements
 ------------